Vijay Shekhar Sharma

-Vijay Shekhar Sharma (born 7 June 1978) is an Indian technology entrepreneur and billionaire businessman.
-He is the Chairman, Managing Director and CEO of One97 Communications and its consumer brand Paytm.
-He founded Paytm in 2010.
+Vijay Shekhar Sharma (born 7 June 1978) is an Indian technology entrepreneur, and the founder and chief executive officer of One97 Communications and its consumer brand Paytm.

-In January 2022, the ICANN-supported Universal Acceptance Steering Group appointed him as UA Ambassador in India.
+In January 2022, the ICANN-supported Universal Acceptance Steering Group appointed him as its in India.
 As of September 2022, he had a net worth of US$1.1 billion according to Forbes.